dwyl/contributing/README.md

   by pasting a link to the GitHub issue in the **commit message**.

-6. Once you have _commited_ your work/progress, push up your changes and then open a Pull Request _(even if the work isn't yet finished)_ <br />
+6. Once you have _committed_ your work/progress, push up your changes and then open a Pull Request _(even if the work isn't yet finished)_ <br />
   so that the rest of your team can easily see what you've been working on.
   (_remember ..._)